-Girls Rock!
-Camp is a week-long holiday programme for young women* where music is the medium to build confidence, empowerment and foster social change.
+Girls Rock! is a week-long holiday programme for women, transgender and gender non-conforming youth where music is the medium to build confidence, empowerment and foster social change.
 Campers between the ages of 12-17 years will form bands, learn instruments, attend workshops and write an original song to be performed at a concert for friends and family at the end of camp.

 To help young women build confidence and practical skills in songwriting and music through tutoring and practice

 To utilise the talent of local songwriters and music-makers to help mentor and guide participants